Ein Bild von Köln bei Nacht, von Nikolay Kovalenko auf Unsplash.

 Lana Allen, Paraskevi Gavra und Maria Sotomayor Chicote

 DigUp! was not created in just three days.
 Our group started the Hackathon with clear ideas of how the final product should look.
-While one of us wanted to depict the daily life of an archaeologist emphasizing the challenges that an archaeologist must face every day, the other two components of the group wanted to focus more on the material culture by centering the game on coins, and the other depict the role of a digital archaeologist.
+While one of us wanted to depict the daily life of an archaeologist, emphasising the challenges that an archaeologist must face every day, the other two components of the group wanted to focus more on the material culture by centring the game on coins, and the other depicts the role of a digital archaeologist.

-Before the Hackathon these ideas were discussed and developed in a game design document, so that once the weekend started, we knew what to work on.
-Our final idea was to create a video game where the daily life of an archaeologist is depicted, from an excavation to a post-processing area and a digital lab.
-At the same time, we wanted to make it in a way so that an experienced archaeologist could have fun while playing and a person with no idea could convey knowledge throughout the game.
-Knowledge which would be tested at the end of the game with a final quiz.
+Before the Hackathon, these ideas were discussed and developed in a game design document, so that once the weekend started, we knew what to work on.
+Our final idea was to create a video game that depicts the daily life of an archaeologist, from an excavation to a post-processing area and a digital lab.
+At the same time, we wanted to make it so that an experienced archaeologist could have fun while playing, and that someone with no idea could gain knowledge throughout the game—knowledge that would be tested at the end with a final quiz.

-Although it is true that we would have liked to present more than one artefact in the game and not only one coin, and work more on the characters designs, during the final presentation we were happy to show a game which included all the main points we wanted to cover.
+Although we would have liked to present more than one artefact in the game, not just one coin, and to spend more time on the characters‘ designs, during the final presentation, we were happy to show a game that included all the main points we wanted to cover.

 The hackathon weekend was for sure tiring but extremely rewarding.
-After its completion we all enthusiastically agree on the positive outcome of this experience.
-None of us was an experienced game developer so at some points it was tricky to structure our work properly, but we managed to succeed and have our basic game ready by the end of the Hackathon.
+After its completion, we all enthusiastically agreed on the positive outcome of this experience.
+None of us was an experienced game developer, so at times it was tricky to structure our work properly, but we managed to succeed and have our basic game ready by the end of the Hackathon.

-What we basically did was to divide our work among the three days respectively to the amount of work needed to be done.
-More specifically, on Friday we built the main design of the game, meaning the different sectors/rooms.
-On Saturday, which was a full day, we mostly did the scenario, any necessary coding or functions and complete the skeleton of the game.
-And lastly, on Sunday we added or corrected any necessary detail so that we could present a finished 1st-level product.
+What we basically did was divide our work among the three days, according to the amount of work needed.
+More specifically, on Friday, we built the main design of the game, meaning the different sectors/rooms.
+On Saturday, which was a full day, we mostly worked on the scenario, any necessary coding or functions, and completed the skeleton of the game.
+Lastly, on Sunday, we added or corrected any necessary details to present a finished 1st-level product.

 We learned how to create events, minigames, add music, and even include our own character designs.
 It was amazing to watch our group go from three beginners to RPG Maker pros by the end of the weekend